Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Selecting the appropriate Debian version

-- Debian support channels and assistance
+- Accessing Debian support and resources

-- The Debian community
+- Engaging with the Debian community

-Console fundamentals
+Console Fundamentals

 - Understanding the shell prompt

-- Graphical user interface (GUI) system administration tools
+- Utilizing GUI system administration tools

 - Navigating virtual consoles